 March 7, 2013

-Monday, March 11 will mark the second anniversary of the day that the Japanese earthquake and tsunami were exacerbated by the manmade triple meltdown at the Fukushima Daiichi nuclear plant.
-Tens of thousands of people in Japan still cannot safely return to their homes as a result of the disaster.
+Monday will mark the two-year anniversary of the day that the disastrous Japanese earthquake and tsunami were exacerbated by the manmade disaster at the Fukushima Daiichi nuclear plant.
+Two years after the meltdowns and explosions at the nuclear plant, tens of thousands of people in Japan still cannot safely return to their homes as a result of the disaster.

 After Fukushima, many companies and governments finally accepted what they should have known all along: nuclear power is a bad bet.
 Aside from being far more expensive than safe, clean forms of energy like wind and solar power, nuclear plants simply present too great a safety risk to allow their continued construction.

 But one company, Duke Energy the largest electric utility in theUS has yet to learn its lesson, and is still trying to build new nuclear plants despite the obvious risks.

 So today, Greenpeace activists implored Duke to remember the lessons ofFukushima.
 The activists planted cherry trees outside of Duke Energys nuclear power plant in North Carolina.
 Other activists created cherry tree memorials at the sites of planned nuclear reactors Duke intends to build in South Carolina and Florida.

 In addition to the awful safety risk demonstrated by the tragedy at Fukushima, costs for the three new reactors that Duke wants to build are soaring over their budgets.
 Worse yet, laws in all three states allow Duke to stick its customers with the construction bill before the reactors are ever completed.